How Hospitality is Influencing the Return to the Office

 With the shift to remote work, many employers have opted to downsize their offices in an effort to cut costs.
 The move is proof that work culture has dramatically and irreversibly changed.
 But it's important to note that moving your company to a smaller space doesn’t mean that you should skimp on hospitality.
 It may even present new opportunities for you to create an intimate environment that makes employees feel more bonded when they’re together.

-How to make the office feel like home
+How to make the office experience feel like home

 The not-so-secret secret about why people enjoy working from home is that it allows them to make a living where they feel the most comfortable.
 Instead of putting on stiff suits to sit in rolling chairs, people realize they can be just as productive in sweats, snuggled up with their dog on the couch.
 Convincing people to return to the office isn't just about persuading them to come into a place they'll like; it's showing them that they can be as if not more comfortable in your space than in their own.

-Solving the problems of packing a lunch or deciding “what’s for dinner” has also become a popular perk, with companies like French car-sharing firm BlaBlaCar installing onsite freezers stocked with frozen healthy meals that staff can either cook to eat at the office or take home to enjoy while they Netflix and chill.
-Other companies, like Yelp, Zillow, Nerdwallet, SproutSocial, Block, Affirm and Nuro are relying on Crafty, which helps keep a company’s kitchens stocked with satisfying snacks and allows bosses to treat employees to in-office lunches, plan surprise & delight experiences, and have no shortage of delicious coffee to share with colleagues.
+Solving the problems of packing a lunch or deciding “what’s for dinner” has also become a popular perk, with companies like French car-sharing firm BlaBlaCar installing freezers in their office pantry stocked with frozen healthy meals that staff can either cook to eat at the office or take home to enjoy while they Netflix and chill.
+Other companies, like Yelp, Zillow, Nerdwallet, SproutSocial, Block, Affirm, and Nuro, are relying on Crafty, which helps keep their office kitchens stocked with satisfying snacks and allows bosses to treat employees to corporate lunch catering, plan surprise & delight experiences, and have no shortage of delicious office coffee to share with colleagues.

 In a survey by Fooda, more than 40% of workers surveyed said that sharing meals with coworkers helps them to feel more engaged at work.
 And 81% agree that food options in and around the workplace impact their enthusiasm about returning to the office.
 So perks like these can go a long way in helping staff to feel more of a corporate camaraderie.